 Check out this email from investing blog Minafi.com.
 Begin reading, and you'll quickly realize that this email is…different.
 In a good way!

 - It's primarily text-based, which you know I love.

 - The email begins with a personalized greeting (“Hey, Steve!”).

 - Next, it mentions a recent holiday (Thanksgiving) and the natural tendency to overeat (and drink).
 This makes the email come across as more honest.
 Personal.
 And, way more enjoyable to read.

 - The email is a story, and we are lead down a particular path until we get to the end (I only included a small portion of the larger email in this snippet).
 Good stories keep us invested and interested.
 They keep us reading.

-Though I think this email could be written so it's more easily scannable (more bold / italicized text, smaller paragraphs, etc), it's definitely an example of how personalization and storytelling separate our emails from the pack.
+Though I think this email could be written.
+Hence, it's more easily scannable (more bold / italicized text, smaller paragraphs, etc.); it's definitely an example of how personalization and storytelling separate our emails from the pack.

 2. Target the email

-One of the nicest features of most email marketing providers is the ability to use tags and segments to send targeted emails just to those people who are most likely to care.
-By “care”, we're talking about a willingness to open the email and read.
+One of the nicest features of most email marketing providers is using tags and segments to send targeted emails just to those who are most likely to care.
+By “care,” we're talking about a willingness to open the email and read.